mariaedwards/calls-history/README.md

 1. Set up project structure and install Django and Django REST framework.

 Django is a requirement for this project.
 I chose to integrate the Django REST framework due to its robustness and flexibility as a toolkit for building Web APIs.
-It enhances Django's capabilities, facilitating the creation of APIs that can interact with other services or serve as the backend for front-end applications, especially in Single Page Application (SPA) architectures that use frameworks like React or Angular.
+It enhances Django's capabilities, facilitating the creation of APIs that can interact with other services or serve as the backend for front-end applications, especially in single-page application (SPA) architectures that use frameworks like React or Angular.

 2. Add Docker and PostgreSQL